VilleSavolainen1/Animals/README.md

+# Animals
-This small application shows a picture of animals and plays their sound when the button is clicked.
+This website shows pictures of randomly choosen animals and plays their sound when the button is clicked.

+## Technologies
+* JavaScript
+* CSS
+* HTML